SonicCodes/.net-internet-proxy/README.md

 # .net-internet-proxy
-Want to build your proxy app
+Proxy is good but can we build a proxy app in .Net you can see an example here
+# Free for any use